Welcome to AP Statistics!

 Accepted by most colleges nationwide.

-Required couse in most majors at most colleges.
+Required course in most majors at most colleges.

 Check with your college for more info